 A24 is also pushing fall festival breakout “Waves,” Trey Edward Shults’ family drama starring Kelvin Harrison, Jr. as an athletic high school achiever who gets into terrible trouble; Sterling K. Brown plays the loving father who pushes his son too hard.

-Focus is releasing two fall features: Kasi Lemmons’ biographical period drama, “Harriet,” starring British singer-actress Cynthia Erivo as abolitionist Harriet Tubman, which earned strong notices for Erivo at Toronto, and Todd Haynes’ late-breaking “Dark Waters,” starring Mark Ruffalo and Anne Hathaway in a true story about a lawyer who takes on an irresponsible corporation, DuPont.
+Focus has two fall features: Kasi Lemmons’ biographical period drama, “Harriet,” starring British singer-actress Cynthia Erivo as abolitionist Harriet Tubman, which earned strong notices for Erivo at Toronto and robust box office, and Todd Haynes’ late-breaking “Dark Waters,” starring Mark Ruffalo and Anne Hathaway in a true story about a lawyer who takes on an irresponsible corporation, DuPont.

 Netflix has a robust awards slate.
 Breaking out with rave reviews at Venice, Telluride and Toronto is the David Heyman-produced, Noah Baumbach dramedy “Marriage Story,” starring Adam Driver and Scarlett Johansson as a couple embroiled in a fractious divorce, in which two-time Oscar nominee Laura Dern (“Wild,” “Rambling Rose”) boasts a showy supporting role.